Biomatters/IntelliComment/README.md

 ### Who do I talk to? ###

-* Megan / Steve / Alex / Owen
+* Megan / Steve / Alex / Bevan / Owen

 ### Task List ###
 1. Is this an open source product (Steve)